Proteins: Types, Structure, Functions, Deficiency Symptoms and Sources

 A Protein's Function

 Proteins prevent many harmful diseases by binding to dangerous foreign particles like bacteria and virus.
 They execute many chemical reactions in cells.
 They facilitate the formation of new molecules by reading the genetic information stored in DNA.
+They act as catalysts.

 Symptoms of Protein Deficiency